getodk/docs/odk1-src/form-logic.rst

 .. warning::

   Support for :ref:`dynamic defaults <dynamic-defaults>` was added in Collect v1.24.0.
 Form conversion requires XLSForm Online ≥ v2.0.0 or pyxform ≥ v1.0.0.
+Using older versions will have unpredictable results.

 If you put an expression in the :th:`default` column for a question, that expression will be evaluated once when a record is first created from a blank form definition.
 This allows you to use values from outside the form like the current date or the :ref:`server username <metadata>`.
+Dynamic defaults can't be used to base the default value of one field on the value of another field in the form.
+For example, if you have an ``age`` question and you want to default the diagnosis age to the value of the ``age`` question, see :ref:`the tip below <defaults-from-form-data>`.

 .. rubric:: XLSForm to set the current date as default